Adaptive Reorganization of Neural Pathways for Continual Learning with Spiking Neural Networks: Results

 \subsection{Continual learning child-like simple-to-complex tasks}

 During child growth and development, the brain gradually learns and memorizes hundreds of cognitive tasks.
 This process does not happen all at once, but starts with simple tasks and gradually progresses to more complex ones.
-In this paper, we simulate the developing process of child simple-to-complex cognition by sequentially learning sketches (3,929 images), cartoon drawings (3,929 images), and real photographs (1,670 images)~\cite{zhou2020deep}, as shown in Fig. \ref{res2 fig} A-C. Specifically, our SNN structure is ResNet18 and the regulation network employs the LSTM with 96 hidden layer neurons.
+In this paper, we simulate the developing process of child simple-to-complex cognition by sequentially learning sketches (3,929 images), cartoon drawings (3,929 images), and real photographs (1,670 images)~\cite{zhou2020deep}, as shown in Fig. \ref{res2 fig} A-C. Specifically, our SNN structure is ResNet18 and the reorganization network employs the LSTM with 96 hidden layer neurons.

-During the simple-to-complex experiment, samples of three cognitive tasks are sequentially fed into the SOR-SNN model to learn.
-We monitored the SNN weights and task-specific pathways under the guidance of the self-organizing regulation network during the learning process.
-We visualized the activation of partial weights in the fully connected output layer of the ResNet18 SNN for each of cognitive task, as shown in Fig. \ref{res2 fig} E-G. In the whole network, the self-organizing regulation network activates different combinations of weights for different tasks, forming task-specific sparse neural pathways.
+During the simple-to-complex experiment, samples of three cognitive tasks are sequentially fed into the ADR-SNN model to learn.
+We monitored the SNN weights and task-specific pathways under the guidance of the adaptive dynamic routing reorganization Network (ADR-SNN)s during the learning process.
+We visualized the activation of partial weights in the fully connected output layer of the ResNet18 SNN for each of cognitive task, as shown in Fig. \ref{res2 fig} E-G. In the whole network, the adaptive dynamic routing reorganization Network (ADR-SNN)s activates different combinations of weights for different tasks, forming task-specific sparse neural pathways.
 This gives a single network the ability to accomplish multiple cognitive tasks while reducing mutual interference between tasks and saving the energy consumption required per task.

 Meanwhile, each synapse in our SNN was involved in a different number of task-specific pathways as shown in Fig. \ref{res2 fig} D,H,L. Some synapses were activated in all three task-specific pathways, some synapses were activated in only one task-specific pathway, while others constantly remained inactive.
-This suggests that in our SOR-SNN model, the pathways of different tasks share connections for processing common features as well as have their own unique connections for recognizing task-specific features.
+This suggests that in our ADR-SNN model, the pathways of different tasks share connections for processing common features as well as have their own unique connections for recognizing task-specific features.
 Moreover, there is a portion of connections in the network that remain inactive all the time, indicating that the memory space of the network still has the capacity to accomplish more tasks.